radiantearth/stac-spec/best-practices.md

 by just adding one field (the self link) to its root catalog.
 All the other links should remain relative.
 With this, the resolution of item and sub-catalog self links may be done by traversing parent and root links, but requires reading multiple sources to achieve this.

+So if you are writing a STAC client it is recommended to start with just supporting these two types of published catalogs.
+In turn, if your data is published online publicly or for use on an intranet then following these recommendations will ensure that a wider range of clients will work with it.

 ## Versioning for Catalogs